English For Exams Classes: How Not To Be Boring

 Shift the focus

 Students preparing for an exam are likely to be very focussed on the end goal: the exam.
-They will expect classroom activities to prepare them in some way for the exam and this is most obvious when the activities mimic aspects of the exam.
-This is quite a narrow view on language learning though, as your students are not learning English to pass an exam but to be able to speak English.
+They expect classroom activities to prepare them in some way for the exam.
+This is most obvious when the activities mimic aspects of the exam.
+But this is quite a narrow view on language learning.
+Your students are learning English to speak English, not pass an exam, right?

-Making use of games and activities which are more light-hearted are a great way to take your students’ minds off the exam and still practise their English.
+Making use of games and activities which are more light-hearted are a great way to take your students’ minds off the exam.
+The secret?
+Even if you’re not doing an exam task, you can still be practising relevant language – and your students won’t even realise.

 At the same time as having fun, it is still necessary to put in the work.
 Have fun with games and activities but also spend time on practice exams and exam tasks.
 Your students will appreciate that they are still focussing on the exam and these periods of hard work will make them enjoy the fun times even more.